 This page is currently under construction, which means that most of the links don’t work.
 Some of them are broken regardless as sites that I’ve written for have been closed down, but I am in the process of trying to get a hold of copies of these old pieces of work and re-upload them for your reading pleasure.
 Pieces marked with a * are broken links.

 Here, you can find most of the editorial work I have done for various sites over the years.
 This list is not exhaustive, because the first editorials I wrote, for Video Game District, have been lost forever and ever.
+They are in rough chronological order, and date from around 2008 onwards.

 *A Reckless Disregard for Realism- The first op-ed I wrote for Xugo.
 I talk about Tim Sweeney’s comments on photorealistic graphics, and relate them to the way in which the anti-realism of the game Aaaaa! by Dejobaan Games subverts the need for immersion through realism.